BossaGroove/beanmaster/README.md

 1. Disconnect beanstalkd connection
 2. Display error message
+3. The server does not start properly if pm2 module is not installed on the system
-3. Multiple viewer may cause unexpected result as several actions require async operation.
+4. Multiple viewer may cause unexpected result as several actions require async operation.

   a.
 User 1 tries to add a new job to tube A